From SGPA to CGPA: A Complete Student Guide

 What is CGPA?

 CGPA stands for Cumulative Grade Point Average.
-It is a standardized academic metric that represents a student’s overall performance across all semesters of a course or degree program.
-Unlike SGPA (Semester Grade Point Average), which is a measure of performance for a single semester, CGPA provides a holistic view of a student’s academic standing throughout their entire educational journey.
+It is used to measure a student’s overall academic performance across all semesters in a course or degree.
+Unlike SGPA, which shows marks for one semester only, CGPA gives a complete picture of how a student has performed throughout their entire course.

 Importance of CGPA

-• Admissions and Placements: Universities and employers often use CGPA as a key criterion for admissions, scholarships, and job placements.
-A high CGPA can significantly enhance your profile.
+• Admissions and Placements: Many colleges, universities, and companies consider CGPA during admissions, scholarships, and job placements.
+A good CGPA can improve your chances.

 • Standardization: CGPA helps in standardizing academic results, making it easier for different institutions to compare and evaluate students from various colleges and universities.